Naadiah7/Nibbly/README.md

 I decided to combine the 2 wireframes that have the dessert catagories.
 When th user searchs or clicks on a specific dessert onto the user to see the results one time.

 # Images & Recipes
 Most of the images are the images I took and used for the recipes.
-The recipes are recipes I use in my own household.
 I added 2-3 recipes for each dessert section.

 # Apis
 I used the free spoonacular API and the free Edamam API for dessert types and recipes